Scaling Qubit Readout with Hardware Efficient Machine Learning Architectures: Enabling Efficient High-Fidelity Readout

 \subsubsection{Adding features for better accuracy}

 Once traces corresponding to qubit-state relaxations have been identified, they can be used to train a classifier that can distinguish between relaxations and true `0' traces.
 Choosing the correct filter/detector is the next step.
-As shown in Figure~\ref{fig:detect_relax}(b), the time evolution of a trace corresponding to a qubit-state relaxation is different from a trace corresponding to a trusted ground state measurement.
+As shown in Figure~\ref{fig:detect_relax}(b), the time evolution of a trace corresponding to a qubit-state relaxation is different from a trace corresponding to a reliable ground state measurement.
 We use this observation to create another MF for every qubit in the system, here referred to as a Relaxation Matched Filter (RMF).
 The RMF is trained using the relaxation traces ($Tr_{relax}$) identified from the training set and the ground-state traces ($Tr_0$) with the formula $\mathbf{mean}(Tr_{relax} - Tr_0) / \mathbf{var}(Tr_{relax} - Tr_0)$.
 This is thus different from the general MFs, which are trained using the ground and excited-state traces.

-The second part of our design involves expanding the inputs of the FNN used in the {\sc mf-nn} design to accommodate the outputs of the RMF.
+The second part of our design involves expanding the inputs of the FNN used in the {\sc mf-nn} design to accommodate the output of the RMF.
 Since there are $N$ RMFs for $N$ qubits in a frequency-multiplexed group of qubits, the input layer of the FNN increases from $N$ to $2N$ neurons.
 This intuitively corresponds to adding more features to the input data for the neural network to use, thus changing its role from just identifying crosstalk to using the data from both kinds of MFs to yield an optimal result.
 Depicted in Figure~\ref{fig:MF-RMF-NN}, we call this design {\sc mf-rmf-nn}.
+The {\sc mf-nn} design can also be derived from {\sc mf-rmf-nn} by removing the RMFs and reducing the input layer of the neural network to 5 neurons.